adagolodjo/adagolodjo.github.io/docs/_projects/ire/index.md

 {% endif %}
 {% endfor %}

 [Contact us](/contact/) for more information about this project.

 ## Roadmap

-- [ ] Optimiser l'algorithme de navigation endoscopique
+- [ ] Optimize endoscopic navigation algorithm
-- [ ] Intégrer l'IA pour la détection de tissus
+- [ ] Integrate AI for tissue detection
-- [ ] Réaliser des tests précliniques
+- [ ] Conduct preclinical trials
-- [ ] Présenter le projet à une conférence médicale
+- [ ] Present at medical conference